dpersing/netlify-site/pages/resume.md

 -	SME for design system team, providing education and support for design, implementation, testing, and documentation in a React JS environment
 -	Co-led cross-disciplinary projects with DEI
 -	Provided support for disabled employees seeking help with accommodation requests for AT and related tools

-### Workshop Instructor, [School of Visual Concepts](https://www.svcseattle.com/): July 2013 – present

-Designs and delivers in-person and online workshops for product teams and UX designers to teach:

-- Accessibility best practices for UX design
-- Digital accessibility standards
-- Roles and responsibilities
-- Tools and workflows
-- Sustainable processes

 ### Accessibility Consultant, [Simply Accessible](https://web.archive.org/web/20210817225046/https://simplyaccessible.com/)/Level Access: August 2015 – May 2018